-The Washington Trust for Historic Preservation and the City of Issaquah are pleased to announce a second round of the bricks-and-mortar historic building grant program which was initiated in 2018.
-This grant opportunity will provide matching funds to assist owners of landmarked properties within the City of Issaquah municipal limits with rehabilitation of their historic buildings.
+The Washington Trust for Historic Preservation and the City of Issaquah are pleased to announce the third and final round of the bricks-and-mortar historic building grant program which was initiated in 2018.
+This grant opportunity will provide matching funds to assist owners of landmarked properties within the City of Issaquah municipal limits with the rehabilitation of their historic buildings.

 This grant program is supported by funds provided by the City of Issaquah in satisfaction of stipulations of a Memorandum of Agreement to resolve Adverse Effects to the Anderson Farmstead.

-Each applicant is permitted to request between $5,000-$50,000 in grant funds; funding will be provided on a reimbursement basis only.
+Each applicant is permitted to request up to $42,011 in grant funds; funding will be provided on a reimbursement basis only.
 Applicants are required to match at least 50% of the grant amount they request with cash and/or donated labor or materials.
-Projects must be completed by June 30, 2021.
+Projects must be completed by December 31, 2023.